 As I age, I often think about the importance of exercise and physical activity for the physical and mental health of older women, many of whom are reluctant to stay active.
+I get up every morning, fighting the urge to stay in bed that used to cause me to avoid exercise.

 I am worried about losing my muscle mass (at the rate of about half a pound per year after the age of 50).
 To prevent bone weakening and muscle loss, I started training with customized weight workouts two to three times a week as soon as I turned 39.